SummationByPartsOperators.jl API

 A derivative operator on a nonperiodic grid with scalar type T computing a derivative as matrix vector product.
 This type is designed to make it easy to experiment with new operators given in matrix form.

-An instance of this type can be constructed by passing the endpoints xmin, xmax of the desired grid as well as the nodes, weights, and the derivative operator D::Matrix on a reference interval, assuming that the nodes contain the boundary points of the reference interval. source is the source of coefficients and can be nothing for experimentation.
+An instance of this type can be constructed by passing the endpoints xmin, xmax of the desired grid as well as the nodes, weights, and the derivative operator D::AbstractMatrix on a reference interval, assuming that the nodes contain the boundary points of the reference interval. source is the source of coefficients and can be nothing for experimentation.

 source